void-linux/void-docs/src/installation/guides/zfs.md

 > The disk being partitioned will be formatted and any existing data on the disk
 > will be destroyed.

-For a BIOS/MBR system using GRUB:
+For a BIOS/MBR system:

 ```
 Partition    Size       Type
 1             ?G     Solaris Root(bf00)
 ```

-For a BIOS/GPT system using GRUB:
+For a BIOS/GPT system:

 ```
 Partition    Size       Type